If you recently launched your eCommerce store, you must be looking for ways to boost your online sales and conversions.

 Your USP (Unique Selling Point) is what differentiates your brand from the rest of the competition.

-In other words, your unique selling proposition gives reason to your buyers to choose your brand over others.
+In other words, your unique selling proposition gives reason for your buyers to choose your brand over others.

 The role of USP is evident when it comes to Google Ads campaigns and ad content.

-Because your USP will encourage prospects to click on your ads, visit your website, and become your paying customers.
+Because your USP will encourage prospects to click on your ads and ad groups, visit your website, and become your paying customers.

-A strong USP can be an ultimate game-changer.
+A strong USP can be the ultimate game-changer.

 Why?
 Because you can include in your ad content the benefits of your products.